Testing decoders and rules

 Closing the session

-If you don't require the session any longer, you can close it to release the history of events, and rules and decoders loaded.
+If you don't need the session any longer, you can close it to release the history of events, and rules and decoders loaded.

 curl -k -X DELETE "https://localhost:55000/logtest/sessions/35604a22?pretty=true" -H "Authorization: Bearer $TOKEN"